fazenecture/maps-backend/README.md

 # 🌍 Maps Backend

-Maps is an open-source geospatial mapping backend that supports place data management, geolocation-based queries, and optimized routing functionalities.
+Maps Backend is an geospatial mapping backend that supports place data management, geolocation-based queries, and optimized routing functionalities.
 Designed for scalability, this backend can serve millions of users with efficient spatial queries and extensible services.

 ---